briggsreschke/twitter-quote-bot/README.md

-#### HHG.CSV is a comma delimited database of Douglas Adams Quotes from the first three books
+#### HHG.csv is a comma delimited database of Douglas Adams Quotes from the first three books
 (HHG, REU, LUE)

 *Left some quotes from HHG out on purpose but will probably add them.